alexandre-touret/rest-apis-versioning-solution/docs/06-authorization.md

 # Last but not least : what about security and authorization impacts?

+## TL;DR: What are you going to learn in this chapter?

+This chapter covers the following topics:

+1. Pinpointing the impacts on authorization
+2. Enforcing API versions restrictions with OAUTHv2 scopes

 While versioning secured APIs, there is usually one impact we miss at the beginning: security, especially authorization.
 If you apply authorization policies on your whole platform using for instance, [ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control) or [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) approaches, you must take care about it.
 They could indeed evolve over your versions.

 If you use [OAUTHv2](https://www.rfc-editor.org/rfc/rfc6749.html) or [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) (_what else?_), you would restrict the usage of a version to specific clients or end users using [scopes](https://auth0.com/docs/get-started/apis/scopes) stored in [claims](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims).

-You can declare scopes stored in claims such as: ``bookv1:write`` or ``numberv2:read`` to specify both the authorised action and the corresponding version.
+You can declare scopes stored in claims such as: ``book:v1:write`` or ``number:v2:read`` to specify both the authorised action and the corresponding version.

 We will see in this chapter how a standard [``credential flow`` authorization mechanism](https://www.rfc-editor.org/rfc/rfc6749#section-4.4) can handle versioning.